BeaudoinA/netSGCCA/README.md

 ### explo_param
 explor_param creates a search grid of the parameters in order to find the optimals parameters.
-This function creates a dataframe in order to test each combination of the paramaters and adds to this dataframe the different values of the criteria used.
+This function creates a dataframe in order to test each combination of the parameters and adds to this dataframe the different values of the criteria used.
 The criteria used to determine the best parameters are : <br/>
     - the sparsity (the number of zero variables),<br/>